 Car & Motorcycle

-Anyone considering driving in Buenos Aires should know that driving in the city can be challenging.
+Driving in Buenos can be challenging.
 Problems include aggressive drivers, unpredictable buses, potholes, traffic, difficulty parking and the fact that pedestrians cross the road haphazardly.
 Reconsider your need to have a car in this city; public transportation will often get you anywhere faster, cheaper and with much less stress.

 BA’s Subte opened in 1913 and is the quickest way to get around the city, though it can get mighty hot and crowded during rush hour (from 8am to 10am and 6pm to 8pm).
 It consists of líneas (lines) A, B, C, D, E and H. Four parallel lines run from downtown to the capital’s western outskirts, while Línea C runs north–south and connects the two major train stations of Retiro and Constitución.
 Línea H runs from Las Heras south to Hospitales, with plans to expand it.

 To use the Subte you'll need a SUBE card.
 The best place to get one of these cards is at any of the city tourist booths; bring your passport.
 Each journey costs AR$7.50.

 Trains operate from 5am to around 8:30pm Monday to Saturday and 8am to around 8pm on Sundays and holidays, so don’t rely on the Subte to get you home after dinner.
 Service is frequent on weekdays; on weekends you’ll wait longer.
 At some stations platforms are on opposite sides, so be sure of your direction before passing through the turnstiles.